-Book Description: Every applied ethics course requires some brief introduction, survey, or primer on ethical theory and moral decision making.
+Book Description: Every applied ethics course requires some brief introduction, survey, or primer on ethical theory and moral decision-making.
 At the same time, spending too much time on argumentation and normative ethical theory can take precious course time away from the applied issues that are the focus of the course.
-The Applied Ethics Primer offers a concise introduction to both basic argumentation and normative ethical theory.
-Somewhat more inclusive than many similar resources, this primer offers students a taste of the truly global history of ethics, while still being squarely focussed on providing practical tools for ethical decision making and is appropriate for any introductory applied ethics course.
+This Applied Ethics Primer offers a concise introduction to both basic argumentation and normative ethical theory.
+The concepts discussed reflect the ethical theories that currently ground most professional ethics codes and debates in applied ethics.
+Somewhat more inclusive than many similar resources, this primer offers students a taste of the truly global history of ethics, while still being squarely focussed on providing practical tools for ethical decision-making.
+It is appropriate for any introductory applied ethics course.

 Applied Ethics Primer by Letitia Meynell and Clarisse Paron is licensed under a Creative Commons Attribution-NonCommercial 4.0 International License, except where otherwise noted.